 August 11th, 2017

 Dublin’s coffee scene has come on leaps and bounds over the past decade.
-Thankfully, the city’s baristas have risen to the challenge of satisfying the needs of an increasingly coffee-conscious population and in a few short years have transformed the capital from a never-ending stream of cafés serving Nescafé to a collection of coffee houses Sydney would be proud of springing up in city centre neighbourhoods such as Portobello, Smithfield and Stoneybatter.
+Thankfully, the city’s baristas have risen to the challenge of satisfying the needs of an increasingly coffee-conscious population and, in a few short years, have transformed the capital from a never-ending stream of cafés serving Nescafé to a collection of coffee houses that Sydney would be proud of.

-Our national obsession with coffee hasn’t stopped there as artisan roasters such Baobab, Anam, Two Spots, Red Roaster and Badger & Dodo carefully craft specialist coffee here in Ireland and are quenching the cravings of caffeine connoisseurs the world over.
+Our new national obsession with coffee doesn’t stop there though as artisan roasters such as Baobab, Anam, Two Spots, Red Roaster and Badger & Dodo, who carefully craft specialist coffee here in Ireland, are quenching the cravings of caffeine connoisseurs the world over — they’re that good.

-Scroll down to see maven46’s selection of the best spots to get your coffee fix whether you are just visiting this ‘Dirty Auld Town’ or up for finding your new favourite haunt…
+So, without further ado, scroll down to see maven46’s selection of the best cafés in Dublin to get your coffee fix, whether you are just visiting this ‘Dirty Auld Town’ or up for finding your new favourite haunt.

 Photography by: Beatrice De Franceschi